metamorph-inc/openmeta-examples-and-templates/pet-hohmann-transfer/README.md

 Comprehensive documentation for the Parametric Exploration capability is available in the OpenMETA Documentation: http://docs.metamorphsoftware.com/doc/reference_modeling/pet/pet.html

-It includes details on how to use specific integrations such as Python, MATLAB, and Excel.
+It includes a from-scratch tutorial as well as details on how to use specific integrations such as Python, MATLAB, and Excel.

 ## How to Run It
 For this example to run, you'll need to have Microsoft Excel installed on your computer.